ryanlayerlab/TEPEAK/README.md

 6. ```bash checkInsertions.sh -s <species>```

 Output will be a tab deliminated file ```count_{species}.txt``` where each line is sample name and respective number of insertions.
-Remove unsatisfactory samples from samplename file before continuiing.
+Remove unsatisfactory samples from samplename file before continuing.

 Run the following to generate the global vcf information file and overall size-frequency histogram.
 This will also result in the file ```output/dfam_annotate.csv``` containing the DFAM annotations for any significant peak found in the histogram.